If you are not already familiar with Segment.com, here is a quick recap.

 The role of the Segment is to ‘Extract’, ‘Transform’ and ‘Load’ data between different data sources.
 It acts as a hub between originating and destination data sources.

-If you are new to ‘Extract’, ‘Transform’ and ‘Load’ (ETL) functions then read this article: Why you may no longer need Google Tag Managerwhere I explained the concept of ‘ETL functions’ in great detail.
+If you are new to ‘Extract’, ‘Transform’, and ‘Load’ (ETL) functions, then read this article: Why you may no longer need Google Tag Manager, where I explain the concept of ‘ETL functions’ in great detail.

 Both Segment and GTM are designed to route data from one data source to another.
 However, unlike GTM, Segment can be much more easily used to route data between multiple data sources.

-Both Segment and GTM are primarily designed to be used by developers.
-However, unlike GTM, Segment is much more non-developer friendly as it has the ability to automate many ETL functions.
+Both Segment and GTM are primarily designed for developers.
+However, unlike GTM, Segment is much more non-developer friendly, as it can automate many ETL functions.

 Segment can automate ETL functions for you.
 GTM can never do that.
 This is the biggest advantage of using Segment.